tradesafe/woocommerce/readme.txt

 Please do not hesitate to email [support@tradesafe.co.za](mailto:support@tradesafe.co.za) or phone us on 010 020 3101.
 We are here to help you every step of the way.

 == Changelog ==

+= 2.13.4 2023-10-30 =

+### Bug Fixes

+* Changed how an order is updated when marked as completed
+* Only start delivery for allocation if in a created state

 = 2.13.3 2023-09-04 =